-- Select one of the eight available regions from the dropdown box. - 2.
-Use the mouse to define the area for that region by dragging the center or sides of the shaded window. - Select the encoder quality to be used for the defined area.
-(Object and background quality levels are defined on the Expert Settings section of the Encoder Profile page.) - 4.
-If required, select another region and repeat steps 2 and 3. - 5.
+- 1. Select one of the eight available regions from the drop-down box. - 2.
+Click the + box to add an area. - 3.
+Use the mouse to define the area covered by the region. - Drag the center, corner points, or sides of the shaded area. - Double-click on a side to add additional points to the area. - Select the encoder quality to be used for the defined area.
+(Object and background quality levels are defined in the Expert Settings section of the Encoder Profile page.) - 5.
+If required, select another region and repeat the steps. - To remove a region, select the area and click the waste bin icon. - 7.
 Click Set to apply the region settings.